 They are also necessary for businesses, as overexertion injuries cost employers $13.4 billion annually.

-However, sometimes employees aren’t willing to take breaks, and may resist your advice and encouragement for several reasons:
+However, sometimes people simply don’t want to take breaks, and may resist your encouragement for several reasons:

 - Workload pressure and tight deadlines